Hakoexe/BambuLabs_A1_Mods/README.md

 ```bash
 https://makerworld.com/en/models/837900#profileId-783498
 ```
 > Tip: I use Unifi products, which is why I included this in the setup.
 I used a G4 Instant, and it worked well, but you can substitute any third-party camera you prefer.
 Personally, I just like Unifi products.
+I will also note the mount doesnt work but if you clip the tabs off it'tt work with the sticky pad that comes with it.
+But the other mod in this list was WAY better IMO

 >> For the A1, this worked great for me.
 I heated the end that connects to the printer slightly to make it more pliable and pushed it in—it’s a pretty snug friction fit.
 I printed this with 100% infill for added durability.
 Be careful with the hooks, as they’re quite delicate.
 When removing supports, I opted not to use any, and it still turned out fine.